A veterinarian could...

 |Projected Job Growth (2010-2020)||Much Faster than Average (21% or more) In Demand!|

 |Interview||Watch this video to see what Tanya B. does as a veterinarian at the National Institutes of Health.|

 Training, Other Qualifications

-A career as a veterinarian requires a bachelor's degree, usually in biology, animal science, chemistry, or some other science field, followed by a four-year Doctorate of Veterinary Medicine (DVM or VDM) degree from an acredited program.
-In addition, veterinarians must pass a state liscencing exam prior to praciticing.
+A career as a veterinarian requires a bachelor's degree, usually in biology, animal science, chemistry, or some other science field, followed by a four-year Doctorate of Veterinary Medicine (DVM or VDM) degree from an accredited program.
+In addition, veterinarians must pass a state licensing exam prior to practicing.